-In the Improved and Declined reports, the previous rank will be listed in parentheses and Position Difference will be shown in its own column.
+In the Improved and Declined reports, you can see the old position and the new position to see just how much of a difference was made.
 This way, it’s easy to see just how drastic of a change in position the ranking page went through.

 For more specific analysis, use advanced filters.
-There are currently eleven metrics you can use to filter this data with including by keyword, position difference, or CPC.
+There are currently fourteen metrics you can use to filter this data with including by keyword, traffic difference, or CPC.

-See in the image below an example of a filter for position difference greater than 10 in the Improved report.
-This would be a great report to show a client how you’ve helped improve their website’s ranks.
+See in the image below an example of a filter for keywords with volume from 10,000 to 100,000, keyword difficulty less than 80.
+This would be a great report to show a client how you’ve helped improve their sites organic traffic.